Heidi-Negrete/Capstone-MAUI-App/Documentation/developer_guide.md

 ﻿# Developer Guide
 This application is built with C# using the .NET MAUI framework.
-The project is setup to implement the MVVM (Models, View, View-Models) design pattern.
+The project is set up to implement the MVVM (Models, View, View-Models) design pattern.

 ## Prerequisites
 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or [JetBrains Rider](https://www.jetbrains.com/rider/)
-- [Android Emulator](https://learn.microsoft.com/en-us/visualstudio/emulator/overview?view=vs-2022) or [iOS Simulator](https://learn.microsoft.com/en-us/xamarin/ios/get-started/installation/device-simulator?tabs=macos) if you wish to test for mobile devices, otherwise Windows 11.
+- [Android Emulator](https://learn.microsoft.com/en-us/visualstudio/emulator/overview?view=vs-2022) if you wish to test for android devices, otherwise Windows 11.

 ## Setup
 1. Clone the repository to your local machine.